Samsung 2025 TVs

 New Samsung Vision AI Features

-The SmartThings system connects the second trend to the smart home.
-The TV monitors home security and sends notifications if something goes wrong.
-The Pet and Family Care feature comprehensively monitors your pets and family members.
-It can sense something wrong and automatically adjust the lighting, like dimming the lights if a child falls asleep.
+The TV connects with the SmartThings system to help manage your smart home.
+It can monitor home security and send alerts if something is wrong.
+The Pet and Family Care feature watches over pets and family members, noticing if something’s off and adjusting lights automatically—for example, dimming lights when a child falls asleep.

 Other Updates

-Samsung will update Tizen on older Smart TVs, allowing some 2023 and 2024 models to receive new features this year.
-Unfortunately, Tizen 9.0 is lacking.
+Samsung will release a Tizen update for older Smart TVs, letting some 2023 and 2024 models get new features this year.
+However, Tizen 9.0 still has some missing features.

 - Q*F/S*F = 2025